rotationalio/rotational.io/content/en/blog/2021-05-19-what-are-protocol-buffers.md

 package conductor.v1;

 // Imports allow you to include other protocol buffer
 // definitions.
-In this case, we're using a google definition
+In this case, we're using a Google definition
 // for a timestamp type that will be serialized into/from a
 // Python datetime object or a Go time.Time struct. import "google/protobuf/timestamp.proto";